-Naomi Wynter-Vincent is the founder of London Rolfing and works from London and Luton.
-She is a certified Rolfer™, having completed her training at the British Academy of Rolfing Structural Integration, an affiliate of the European Rolfing Association and the Rolf Institute of Structural Integration.
+Naomi Wynter-Vincent is the founder of London Rolfing, and works in London and Luton.
+She is a Certified Advanced Rolfer™, having completed her practitioner training in London (with the British Academy of Rolfing Structural Integration), and her advanced training in Munich (at the European Rolfing Association).
+Both training institutes are affiliated to the Rolf Institute of Structural Integration, based in Boulder, Colorado.

-Naomi is also a qualified yoga teacher (RYT 200, YogaLondon), YMCA exercise-to-music instructor, massage therapist, reflexologist and aromatherapist.
+Naomi is also a Certified TRE (trauma and tension releasing exercises) Provider, a qualified yoga teacher (RYT 200, YogaLondon), YMCA exercise-to-music instructor, massage therapist, reflexologist and aromatherapist.

-She also holds a first degree from Cambridge University, Masters degrees from the University of Sussex and UCL, and a PhD in psychoanalysis and literature from the University of Sussex, focusing on the work of Wilfred Bion.
+She also holds a first degree from Cambridge University (Social and Political Sciences), Masters degrees from the University of Sussex and UCL, and a PhD in psychoanalysis and literature from the University of Sussex, focusing on the work of Wilfred Bion.

 I grew up with my mum and my grandmother, and have fond memories of giving little shoulder massages to them when I was a child.
 Little did I imagine that the skills I learned then would become the foundation of my career as a Rolfer.
 While at university I signed up for a professional course in massage, and achieved professional qualifications in reflexology, aromatherapy and aerobics instructing in the year after I finished my degree.